 Welcome to the Temple Beth Sholom Religious School!
 We are a warm and welcoming community, which attracts families from all over Orange County.
 We pride ourselves on the connections our Religious School and Youth Programs foster.
 We at TBS hold Jewish learning, worship, and community as central values.
 We take full advantage of our Southern California temple campus, frequently extending the walls of our classrooms to include our expansive outdoor spaces.
 Our teachers are capable educators, who delight in mixing formal and informal Jewish educational techniques to help bring each of our learners to Torah.

-Through our Religious School and Family Learning Circle programs, TBS Families can choose between child- and family-based Jewish Studies instruction.
-Families with students in Grades 3-6 can also choose between classroom Hebrew instruction and private Hebrew tutoring through our Traditional Religious School and Hebrew Connection programs.
+Through our Religious School and Hebrew Connection-Family Learning Circle programs, TBS Families can choose between community and more individualized Jewish Studies instruction.
+Families with students in Grades 3-6 can choose between classroom Hebrew instruction and private Hebrew tutoring through our Traditional Religious School and Hebrew Connection programs.

 Our Traditional Religious School program offers a thoughtfully crafted and engaging curriculum for each of our grades.
 Our grade-level curricula are enhanced by all-school family holiday celebrations, mitzvah projects, and weekend retreats.
-All of our students participate in music and we have an optional junior choir elective.
-On Sunday mornings, all students engage in regular t’fillot (services), in which parents are invited to attend.
-On Tuesday afternoons, Religious School students in Grades 3-6 participate in tefillah and chuggim (special interest activities), including drama, technology, and art.
+All of our students participate in music and regular Hebrew and Tefillah enrichment.
+On Sundays and Tuesday afternoons, Religious School students in Grades 3-6 participate in core classes and Huggim (special interest activities), including drama, technology, and art.

 The Torah teaches us, “Teach them diligently to your children” (Deuteronomy 6:7).
 At Temple Beth Sholom, we believe that Jewish learning should be accented by laughter and filled with sweetness.
 We work with learners of all ages to help them build strong relationships with Jewish tradition, with Jewish community, and with God.